sohailshams/personal-portfolio/README.md

 On screen size L-1440px and L-1024px page shows three columns and on tablet-768px the right column will come underneath the middle column.
 On small screen sizes 425px or less the navigation buttons will come underneath the job title and middle colomn will come underneath the picture and social links will come underneath copyright content giving a nice effect to the visitors.
-However on big screen sizes like 4k-2560px content looked very small leaving big empty spaces on the page.
+However when I tested on big screen sizes like 4k-2560px content looked very small leaving big empty spaces on the page.
-##### Media Query for 4k-2560 px Big Screen
 To overcome this problem, I wrote separate media query.
-I tested then on my home 4K-Ultra HD TV and looks nice.
+I tested then on my home 4K-Ultra HD 55'TV and it looks nice.
-Required attribute is added in all fields of the form like name, email and idea description.
+Required attribute is added in all fields of the contact me form like name, email and idea description.
 If any field left empty it will be notified.
 Further if wrong email is entered, it will also be notified.
 ##### Heading Tags & Classes
 The name and main job title has given tags h2 and h4 respectively.
 Where as all main headings inside section area have